evennia/evennia/docs/source/Components/Channels.md

     channel/mute channelname
     channel/unmute channelname

-To create/destroy a new channel you can do

-    channel/create channelname;alias;alias = description
-    channel/destroy channelname

-Aliases are optional but can be good for obvious shortcuts everyone may want to use.
-The description is used in channel-listings.
-You will automatically join a channel you created and will be controlling it.

 ### Chat on channels

 To speak on a channel, do

     channel public Hello world!